-Along with any type of human food you decide to introduce to your pet, it is best to feed them a small amount, especially the first time they try it.
-While there are no toxic elements present in broccoli (from a cat perspective), there are still no guarantees that your cat’s stomach will respond to the new food without complication.
+As with any type of human food that you decide to give to your pet, it is best to feed them a small amount, especially the first time they try it.
+While there are no toxic elements present in broccoli (from a cat’s perspective), there are still no guarantees that your cat’s stomach will respond to the new food without complication.
 Broccoli is a cruciferous vegetable, and those are known to produce excessive gas, even in omnivorous creatures like us.

-Your cat may have problems processing some of the chemical compounds found vegetables such as broccoli, (cats are obligate carnivores after all).
-Or if fed too much they may have tummy ache merely due to the fact it is a newly introduced food that they are just not used to.
+Your cat may have problems processing some of the chemical compounds found in vegetables like broccoli, (cats are obligate carnivores, after all).
+If they are fed too much broccoli, they may have tummy ache merely due to the fact it is a newly introduced food that they are just not used to.

-Whenever you feed your cat a new food, watch for any symptoms afterward.
-If vomiting or diarrhea occurs, or they seem weak and under the weather – it might be time to call the vet.
+Whenever you feed your cat a new food, you should watch for any concerning signs afterward.
+If vomiting or diarrhea occurs or they seem weak and under the weather, it might be time to call the vet.

 The Best Way to Serve Broccoli to Cats